The Lexington Pops Chorus Welcomes You to Its 35th Season!

 General information: Auditions: There is no audition, but new chorus members must be able to read music.

-Concerts: May 19 and 20, 2017 at the Hancock Church.
+Concerts: January 12 and Saturday, January 13, at 7:30 pm, at the Hancock Church.
 The Hancock Church is handicapped accessible.

 Board of Directors: